SEO is constantly evolving.

 The technique still works, but the amount of people that are doing it now means that the inboxes of bloggers or Editors are a lot more saturated with similar content now.

-So, what if I said to you that I have a brand new technique that will get you backlinks AND engagement on your posts?
+So, what if I said to you that I have a technique that will get you backlinks AND engagement on your posts?

 Note: I do.